 Stateful High Availability

 The primary NSX Edge appliance is in the active state and the secondary appliance is in the standby state.
 NSX Manager replicates the configuration of the primary appliance for the standby appliance or you can manually add two appliances.
-VMware recommends that you create the primary and secondary appliances on separate resource pools and datastores.
-If you create the primary and secondary appliances on the same datastore, the datastore must be shared across all hosts in the cluster for the HA appliance pair to be deployed on different ESX hosts.
+Create the primary and secondary appliances on separate resource pools and datastores.
+If you create the primary and secondary appliances on the same datastore, the datastore must be shared across all hosts in the cluster for the HA appliance pair to be deployed on different ESXi hosts.
 If the datastore is local storage, both virtual machines are deployed on the same host.